smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 | 1   | <NULL> |
 | 2   |        |

-Much like NULL markers and duplicate tuples, there is much debate in the SQL community if the BIT data type should be a permissible data type, as its allowance for the NULL marker does not mimic the real world.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Much like NULL markers and duplicate tuples, there is much debate in the SQL community if the BIT data type should be a permissible data type, as its allowance for the NULL marker does not mimic the real world.
 Joe Celko and C.J.
 Date advocate against using the BIT data type and give further details of this in many of their writings.
 To read more about the BIT data type and its awkward fit for SQL databases, I recommend the following articles.
 BIT of a Problem - Simple Talk (red-gate.com)
 WHAT’S WRONG WITH NULLS? - SQL and Relational Theory, 2nd Edition [Book] (oreilly.com)

 --------------------------------------------------------
 **NOT**

-The `NOT` operator negates a Boolean input.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `NOT` operator negates a Boolean input.

-Here we can see how the `NOT` operator acts on our test data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here we can see how the `NOT` operator acts on our test data.
 The distinct fruits in the table are Apple, Peach, Mango and NULL.
 Placing the `NOT` operator on the predicate logic will return Apple and Peach, but the NULL marker is not returned.

 ```sql
 --15.2